SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Detailed Design

 A core benefit of \systemname{}'s design decision to search over event sequences is that it enables modular analysis instead of a monolithic analysis.
-Specifically, we can separately analyze each service in the SDN controller to uncover \SPIsShort in that service.
+Specifically, we can separately analyze each service in ONOS to uncover \SPIsShort in that service.

 Analyzing a service $\fservice$ involves searching for sequences $\fevent_1, \fevent_2, \dots, \fevent_N$ of some fixed length $N$ such that $\fservice$ is an event handler of $\fevent_N$.
 Since we are interested in event sequences that trigger a performance issue when $\fservice$ is handling $\fevent_N$, we only care about events $\fevent_1, \fevent_2, \dots, \fevent_{N-1}$ that can affect the performance of the handler of $\fevent_N$.
 Note that the event sequence includes events handled by some other services $\fservice'$ such that $\fservice'$ affects the internal state of the service $\fservice$.
 We call the set of such services $\fservice'$ as the \emph{\statedependency set} of $\fservice$.
 But how do we determine the \statedependency set?